Reimagine 9th Street draft plan available for public comment

-To draft this plan, LMG sought feedback and comment through numerous events at TARC, Baxter Community Center, Frazier History Museum, Over the 9, Louisville Metro Housing Authority’s Avenue Plaza, and the Western branch of the Louisville Free Public Library.
+To draft this plan, LMG has sought feedback and comment through numerous events at TARC, Baxter Community Center, Frazier History Museum, Over the 9, Louisville Metro Housing Authority’s Avenue Plaza, the Western branch of the Louisville Free Public Library, the Louisville Urban League and Bates Memorial Church Extravaganza.
 Now that a draft is complete, LMG is looking for additional citizen feedback on the proposed plan.
-LMG representatives will attend the following events to further engage with citizens:
+LMG representatives will attend the following event to further engage with citizens:

 Metro Council District 5 meeting, August 20 at 6 p.m.
 (Yearlings Club, 4309 W Broadway)

 An open house will be held on July 10 from 6-8 p.m. at the Louisville Urban League (1535 W Broadway).
 An additional topic for discussion at the open house will be the realignment of 18th Street at Broadway, which is expected to begin construction in August.